- 4 years of mathematics, including pre-calculus

 $65 for non-residents

-Pay online at the time you submit your Common or Coalition application.
+Pay online at the time you submit your Common Application.
 Or you can mail a check, made payable to the University of New Hampshire.
 Please reference the student’s name and date of birth in the memo.
-Please mail your payment to the UNH Undergraduate Admissions Office.
+Please mail your payment to the following address:

 Durham, NH 03824